-Wayne M. Bolio was promoted to Chief Administrative Officer and Senior Vice President, Law in January of 2006.
+Wayne M. Bolio was promoted to Senior Vice President, Law in January of 2006 and was named General Counsel in April 2008.
 Mr. Bolio joined Nautilus in June 2003 as Vice President, Human Resources.
 He was appointed Senior Vice President, Human Resources in March 2004 and Senior Vice President, Law and General Counsel in May 2004.
 From 1997 to 2002 he served as the chief human resources officer for Consolidated Freightways, a major transportation company, and most recently held the position of Vice President of Human Resources and Assistant General Counsel.
 Prior to that, he was employed by Southern Pacific Transportation Company as Assistant General Counsel with responsibility for labor relations, human resources, and employment law matters.
 Mr. Bolio received a B.A. from the University of California at Berkeley and a J.D. from UCLA.